 Founder of the Car Boot Lead for dogs and many other IP protected products, her workspace can be viewed by appointment.

-I started Meg Heath in 2006.
-I visited Heckington Show in July of that year and by chance saw a stall selling dog leads.
+It all started back in Meg Heath in 2006.
+Visiting Heckington Show in July of that year and we quite by chance saw a stall selling dog leads.
 I was attracted by this, being a dog trainer at the time, as I was using long training leads for my recall work with the dogs.

-I bought my industrial sewing machine off eBay in 2006.
+I bought my industrial sewing machine from eBay in 2006.
 I still use the same one, with some modifications to make it the amazing workhorse it is.
-You could say it is a trade secret which machine I use as it does such an amazing job.
-My sewing machine was modified in 2017 and with a few upgrades, it became an invaluable piece of my toolkit.
+You could say it’s a trade secret which machine I use as it does such an amazing job.
+My sewing machine was modified in 2017 and it continued better than before as an invaluable piece of my toolkit.

 e-Commerce Shop Software – ShopFactory

 I first used Shopfactory which is great software but it had a few flaws.
 Sometimes I would go for days without taking orders, 1 ) because I was only running the business part-time and 2 ) in the early days I was not busy every day and cared less if I’m honest with the boarding kennels being my main income.